This course is full of information on how to make a video on your phone.

 Download the App, VLC onto your phone.

-Open the app, and turn on “sharing via Wifi”.
+Open the app, and choose “Turn on sharing via Wifi”

 This will give you a code.
 Type this code into your browser.
 You’ll now be able to drag and drop your files from your computer and they’ll show up in your phone.